Lancers-itoh/stancoding/sample.md

 ## Weak-informative prior distribution
 .left-column[
 #### Sometimes, we can estimate the range of parameters.
-><p>i.e., Daily sales of a store can not be 50 trillion yen</p>
+>i.e., Daily sales of a store can not be 50 trillion yen<br>

-><p>When we can estimate that the range of parameter bete is -5 to 5, we can specify prior distribution as </p>
+When we can estimate that range of parameter *beta* is -5 to 5, we can specify prior distribution as  < br>

 >  *beta* ~ normal(0, 5);